transcom/mymove/docs/adr/audit_log_tech_adr.md

 - What action took place
 - Who took the action

-When considering how to implement the application, there are two main choices worth considering in the Milmove application.
-NoSQL vs. SQL Route

 ## Considered Alternatives

+- SQL as-is
+- SQL with new messaging tech
+- NoSQL

+## Decision Outcome

+Between SQL as-is and SQL with messaging tech, if we start with SQL as-is, we can later iterate and switch to the messaging system if performance becomes an issue

+- Chosen Alternative: TBD

+## Pros and Cons of the Alternatives

-### SQL Route
+### *SQL as-is*

-This approach leverages the existing technology to implement the audit log.
-This is the path of least resitance because engineers do not need to introduce new technology to the application.
+- `+` This approach leverages the existing technology to implement the audit log.
+- `+` This is the path of least resitance because engineers do not need to introduce new technology to the application.
 Introducing new technology will need new considerations such as CI/CD, security, knowledge, Transcom approval, etc.

-#### Feasability
+- `-` Write speeds may slow down the application especially now that the application is introducing many new writes to the DB.

-The more complex we make the underlying tables for the audit logging, the write speeds will be slower.
+- `-` The more complex we make the underlying tables for the audit logging, the write speeds will be slower.
 Therefore, if this route is chosen, a flatter database design will help mitigate performance issues especially as the application scales.

+### SQL with messaging system

+This option uses the same API and the same DB currently used, but adds a queue-based messaging system such as AWS Eventbridge and AWS

+- `+` Leverages exisitng systems
+- `+` Alleviates pressure on DB writes
+- `+` Since the user does not care whether an audit record was created, we can decouple the audit creating process from the user experience
+- `+` No significant amount of security considerations needed
+- `-` Introduces some amount of new technology

-### NoSQL Route
+### NoSQL

-This approach will introduce new technology.
-If the amount of data that is expected to be stored into the database is extremely large, a NoSQL route will help maintain write speeds.
-NoSQL by default has a flat data design so there is no need for extra data modeling considerations because of the flexible nature of NoSQL

-#### Feasability

-Introducing technology will have a lot of hurdles to jump through.
-Given the state of the Milmove application, a quicker time to launch may be preferred.
-If this route was chosen, developers will be introducing new AWS services to the application such as DynamoDB, Lambda, API Gateway, etc.
+This includes options such as DynamoDB, MongoDB, etc.

+- `+` NoSQL will help maintain write speeds
+- `+` No need for extensive data modeling considerations
+- `+` More scalable due to lower storage costs.
+If using DynamoDB
+- `-` Querying data is not as straightforward.
+Will need additional steps to make it digestable for consumers such as the IGC datawarehouse team and Milmove UI
-NoSQL may slow down consumers in retrieving data to our application.
+- `-` NoSQL may slow down consumers in retrieving data to our application.
 Doing any type of bulk work whether getting or updating data proves more dificult with a NoSQL table.
-Querying the application may be cumbersome because there is unstructured data.
-However, AWS includes services such as AWS Glue to help normalize unstructured data to more readabale formats.

-## Comparing the Alternatives

-### Performance

-NoSQL has quicker write speeds so that the application does not slow down due to a new history log call in the API.
-NoSQL also has workarounds for its worse/slower readability for potential consumers

-### Ease of use

-SQL route will leverage existing technology to build out the application.
-Therefore, there is no additional approval needed or infrastructure resources need to build the feature.